nodejs/abi-stable-node/napi_js_data.md

 # N-API - JavaScript Data Types and Values

-N-API exposes a set of APIs to create fundamental JavaScript Objects.
+N-API exposes a set of APIs to create all types of JavaScript values.
 Some of these types are documented under [Section 6](https://tc39.github.io/ecma262/#sec-ecmascript-data-types-and-values) of the [ECMAScript Language Specification](https://tc39.github.io/ecma262/).